Hunter Renfrow Player Prop Bets for NFL Week 9 | Las Vegas vs. New York 11/7/2021

 Season Stats

-- So far this season, 19.2% of the 266 passes thrown by his team have gone Renfrow's way.

-- Renfrow (seven red zone targets) has been the recipient of 20.0% of his team's 35 red zone pass attempts.
+- With seven targets in the red zone this season, Renfrow has been on the receiving end of 20.0% of his team's 35 red zone pass attempts.

-- The Raiders, who rank 16th in the NFL in points scored, have dropped back to pass 60.6% of the time while running the ball 39.4% of the time.
+- The Raiders, who rank 16th in the NFL in points scored, have attempted a pass 60.6% of the time while opting for the ground attack 39.4% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Renfrow's matchup with the Giants.